GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Adding people to a software project increases the total effort necessary in three ways: the work and disruption of repartitioning itself, training the new people, and added intercommunication.
+> ### The first 90 percent of the code accounts for the first 90 percent of the development time.
+The remaining 10 percent of the code accounts for the other 90 percent of the development time.
 >
-> ~ *Fred Brooks*
+> ~ *Tom Cargill*

 ---
 ## 🏎 Quick Facts